SAP/PyRFC/README.md

 ### All platforms

-SAP NW RFC SDK C++ binaries must be downloaded (SAP partner or customer account required) and locally installed ([installation instructions](http://sap.github.io/PyRFC/install.html#sap-nw-rfc-library-installation)).
+- SAP NW RFC SDK C++ binaries must be downloaded (SAP partner or customer account required) and locally installed ([installation instructions](http://sap.github.io/node-rfc/install.html#sap-nw-rfc-library-installation)).
 More information on [SAP NW RFC SDK section on SAP Support Portal](https://support.sap.com/en/product/connectors/nwrfcsdk.html).

-SAP NW RFC Library is fully backwards compatible, supporting all NetWeaver systems, from today S4, down to R/3 release 4.6C.
-Using the latest version is recommended.
+Using the latest version is reccomended as SAP NW RFC SDK is fully backwards compatible, supporting all NetWeaver systems, from today S4, down to R/3 release 4.6C.

+- Build from source on macOS and older Linux systems, may require `uchar.h` file, attached to [SAP OSS Note 2573953](https://launchpad.support.sap.com/#/notes/2573953), to be copied to SAP NW RFC SDK include directory: [documentation](http://sap.github.io/PyRFC/install.html#macos)

 ### Windows

-On Windows platforms the Microsoft Visual C++ 2005 Service Pack 1 Redistributable Package (KB973544), or [newer](https://www.microsoft.com/en-us/download/details.aspx?id=48145), must be installed, per [SAP Note 1375494 - SAP system does not start after applying SAP kernel patch](https://launchpad.support.sap.com/#/notes/1375494).
+- Visual C++ Redistributable is required for runtime.
+The version is given in [SAP Note 2573790 - Installation, Support and Availability of the SAP NetWeaver RFC Library 7.50](https://launchpad.support.sap.com/#/notes/2573790)

+- Build toolchain requires [Microsoft C++ Build Tools](https://aka.ms/buildtools), the latest version reccomended

 :exclamation: Due to a [change introduced with Python 3.8 for Windows](https://docs.python.org/3.8/whatsnew/3.8.html#bpo-36085-whatsnew), PATH directories are no longer searched for DLL.
 The SAP NWRFC SDK lib path is no longer required on PATH, for Python >= 3.8.